CompGenomeLab/globalNERepair/README.md

 Even for reproducing the same experiements, you should be carefull to apply same pipelines or scripts for different sort of cell lines types.
 Although, four pipelines were used in the preprocessing of four NGS data (Xr-seq, damage-seq, DNase-seq, and ChIP-seq), within each pipeline the parameters for the tool commands varied.
 For example, you should aware whether the NGS datum layout is paired-ended or single-ended.
 Besides, you need to know wheter you should trimm or remove the adaptors completely from the data.

 Also, depending on the sequencing data quality, deduplicates might need to be removed and for those who would like to test the reproducibility of our work, please try to apply the same steps as much as possible.
 The most important difference could emerge at performing the subsampling step.
-Please read [Work wit your own data](#Work-with-your-own-data) section above to get the idea.
+Please read [Work with your own data](#Work-with-your-own-data) section above to get the idea.

 ##  Authors
 Arda Cetin